RF-Qiao/blog-micro/src/content/blog/08-prev-next-order-example/index.md

 This post should show up in proper chronological order even though its folder comes last in the `content/blog` directory.

-The `Previous Post` and `Next Post` buttons under each blog post should also keep the proper chronological order, based on the frontmatter `date` field.
+The3213 `Previous Post` and `Next Post` buttons under each blog post should also keep the proper chronological order, based on the frontmatter `date` field.